Load JSON data

 ];

-To pass tasks, columns, links, and scales to Gantt, import data and initialize the component:
+To pass tasks, columns, links, scales, resources, and assignments to Gantt, import data and define components during initialization:

 import { getData } from "./common/data";